astravant/digital-garden-jekyll/_notes/hip-hop-philosophy.md

 > “Strength isn’t always shown in what you can hold on to, sometimes it’s shown in what you can let go of.” – Drake

-> “Life can always change, you have to adjust.” – Drake

-> “The moment I stop having fun with it, I’ll be done with it.” – Drake

-> “If you can’t do what you imagine, then what is imagination to you?” – Kid Cudi

 > “The sooner you realize things will never be the same, the sooner you can move on.” – Kid Cudi

 > “Love me or hate me, I stay hate free.
 They say we learn from mistakes well that’s why they mistake me.” – Lil Wayne